githwxi/ATS-Postiats/doc/BOOK/ATS2FPCRASH/README.md

-My current plan is to present a crash course on functional programming that targets someone who has already acquired certain basic understanding of programming in general (e.g., someone who has already taken one semester of a programming course based on Java or Python).
+My current plan is to present a crash course on functional programming that targets someone who has already acquired certain basic understanding of programming in general (e.g., someone who has already done a bit of programming that is roughly equivalent to taking one semester of an introductory programming course based on C, Java or Python).
 This crash course is primarily based on the ML-like functional core of ATS extended with templates (for handling parametric polymorphism), and the presented style of functional